dfyockey/demitile/README.md

 #### Centered

+* Half,
-* Half, and
+* Quarter, and
-* Three-quarters (not technically a "tile" since it will overlap or be overlapped by any other tiles)
+* Three-quarters

+(The last two widths are useful but are not technically tiles since they don't align with any other tiles.)

 #### Left/Right Quarter or Half Tiles